Penguins & Peninsula

 - untamedNZ pride ourselves on small group touring - we guarantee you will have 10 or fewer people in your tour group.

-Departure times from Dunedin City for this tour vary during the winter to ensure that we are at Penguin Place conservation reserve during prime viewing time and are as follows:
+Departure times from Dunedin City or Port Chalmers Cruise Ship Terminal for this tour vary during the year to ensure that we are at Penguin Place conservation reserve during prime viewing time and are as follows:

 - October – N/A